 [Section 17 amended by No. 1 of 2011 s.
 8.]

-18. Principal may act on application by one parent
+18. Child enrolment application by one parent, principal may act on

 (1) Where a parent lodges a duly completed application for enrolment with a principal, the principal need not inquire —

-(a) whether there is any other person who in relation to the child is within the definition of “parent” in section 4; or
+(a) whether there is any other person who in relation to the child is within the definition of parent in section 4; or

 (b) if there is such a person, whether he or she concurs with the lodging of the application or the information included in it.